Robots to Explore the Moon: Russian Scientists Propose Concept for Lunar Research

 This approach is more efficient and cheaper than manned missions

-Scientists at the V.I.
-Vernadsky Institute of Geochemistry and Analytical Chemistry (GEOKHI) of the Russian Academy of Sciences have developed a concept for exploring the Moon using robotics, the university's press service reported.
+Scientists from the V.I.
+Vernadsky Institute of Geochemistry and Analytical Chemistry (GEOKHI) of the Russian Academy of Sciences have developed a concept for lunar exploration using robotics, the university's press service reported.

 Geological exploration technologies are well-developed on Earth.
-Therefore, the lunar rover will be equipped with targeted instruments that will obtain data on both the exosphere (rarefied gas envelope) and its surface and subsurface layers of the satellite.
+Therefore, the lunar rover will be equipped with targeted instruments that will receive data on both the exosphere (rarefied gas envelope) and its surface and near-surface layers of the satellite.
 The robot will take samples every 2 km.

 Evgeny Slyuta, Head of the Laboratory of Geochemistry of the Moon and Planets at GEOKHI RAS